What is a reverse mortgage?

 Most reverse mortgages have a non-recourse clause that states you cannot owe more than the appraised value of the home when the loan is due.
 That means that when you die, you won’t have to worry about your heirs owing any money.

 Who is eligible for a reverse mortgage?

-You must use that address as your primary residence, not be delinquent on any federal debt and have enough cash coming in to pay the costs associated with maintaining your property — such as property taxes, Homeowners Association fees, home insurance and repairs.
+- You must not be delinquent on any federal debt and have enough cash coming in to pay the costs associated with maintaining your property — such as property taxes, homeowners association fees, homeowners insurance and repairs.

 You have a few options for reverse mortgages — some of which are backed by the federal government, some of which are not.

 The most common type of reverse mortgage, the home equity conversion mortgage (HECM) is a government-issued loan that can only be received from a Federal Housing Administration (FHA) approved lender.

 To qualify for this type of reverse mortgage, you’re required to take part in a consumer information session given by an HECM counselor approved by the Department of Housing and Urban Development.
 They will walk you through everything that a HECM entails and help you figure out if this financing option is right for you.